 - Variables start with a lowercase character. - Defines and macros are written capitals.
 Public macro's, defines and enumeration constants start with DIP, and private ones with DIP.
-Names composed out of two or more words, are catenated with an underscore.

-- Public function and structure names start with the prefix dip, followed by a function name starting with a capital.
+Names composed out of two or more words, are catenated with an underscore. - Public function and structure names start with the prefix dip, followed by a function name starting with a capital.
 There is one exception to this rule.
-DIPlib data type typedefs are entirely written in lower caps. - Private function names start with the prefix dip. - Conditional statements are surrounded by braces, even single line ones. - functions which can only handle a specific data type, add the suffix of this data type to the function name.
+DIP lib's simple numeric data types are entirely written in lower caps. - Private function names start with the prefix dip. - Conditional statements are surrounded by braces, even single line ones. - Functions which can only handle a specific data type have the suffix of this data type appended to the function name.
 For example, if the function dip_MyOwnFunction can only handle dip_uint8, its name will be dip_MyOwnFunction_u8.